homelabos/homelabos/docs/setup/installation.md

 ### Manual Set-up

 * Download the [latest version](https://gitlab.com/NickBusey/HomelabOS/-/releases) to your client computer and extract the folder.
+From inside the folder run `./hlos install_cli` now you can run `hlos` directly.
+Otherwise just append `./` to the `hlos` commands listed below.

 !!!
 Note
-    If you are using HomelabOS to provision a [bastion](bastion.md) server, run: `$ make terraform`
+    If you are using HomelabOS to provision a [bastion](bastion.md) server, run: `$ hlos terraform`

-* From inside the HomelabOS folder, set up the initial config: `make config`
+* From inside the HomelabOS folder, set up the initial config: `hlos config`

 !!!
 Note
     You will be prompted for the basic information to get started.
 The passwords entered here will be stored on the client computer and are used by ansible to configure your server.
 After you enter the information, HomelabOS will configure your local docker images and build your initial `settings/` files.

-* Once you have updated your settings simply deploy HomelabOS with `make`.
-You can run `make` as many times as needed to get your settings correct.
+* Once you have updated your settings simply deploy HomelabOS with `hlos deploy`.
+You can run `hlos deploy` as many times as needed to get your settings correct.

 You can check http://{{ homelab_ip }}:8181 in a browser to see the Traefik dashboard.